-- We can advise on the procedure, requirements and merits of making an application for leave to enter or remain in a Start-up category
+We can advise on the procedure, requirements and merits of making an application for leave to enter or remain in the Innovator category.

-- We can advise on the merits of an administrative review in the event of any refusal and represent clients in appeals
+We can advise on the merits of an administrative review in the event of any refusal

 Whatever the case, we are here to assist, advise and represent our clients in relation to any aspect of their immigration matters.